RN

 Analysis

 RNGR's low beta indicates it tends to be less volatile than the broader market, which may suit investors seeking more stable price behavior.
 Debt significantly exceeds cash reserves, which means the company's financial flexibility could be constrained during economic downturns.
-Negative free cash flow means the company is currently spending more than it generates, which may require future fundraising or debt if the trend continues.
+The company is burning cash at the operating level, which is not unusual for growth-phase companies but adds risk if it persists.
 These risk factors are not exhaustive — macroeconomic shifts, regulatory changes, and competitive dynamics can all influence Ranger Energy Services, Inc.'s trajectory.

 Links